F32Organization/Faithful32-1.7.10/README.md

 **Mod currently supported:**

-If you would see which mod are currently supported go [HERE](https://github.com/F32Organization/Faithful32-1.7.10/tree/master/MODSUPPORTED.md) !
+If you would see which mod are currently supported go here: https://github.com/F32Organization/Faithful32-1.7.10/tree/master/MODSUPPORTED.md !

 **Issues:**

 Have you found a bug or an outdated/broken texture that you want to let us know?
-Open an issue in this place: [ClickMe](https://github.com/F32Organization/Faithful32-1.7.10/issues)
+Open an issue in this place: https://github.com/F32Organization/Faithful32-1.7.10/issues

 Have you found a bug or an outdated/broken texture and you want to help up to fix this?
 Read below!